tiwb/freepiano_doc/en/about/index.md

 ## Suggestions, Questions and BUGS.

-And suggestions, or BUGs is welcome, just send an Email to me (Lijia).
+And suggestions, or BUGs is welcome, just send me an Email (Lijia).

 ## Localization

-FreePiano supports Chinese and English currently, there may translate errors in English, If you found any, contact me.
-If you wish translate the entire software or documents into your languange, Contact me and I will show you how.
+FreePiano currently only supports Chinese and English, there may be translation errors in English, If you found any, contact me.
+If you wish to translate the entire software or documents into your languange, Contact me and I will show you how.

 ## Thanks

 Thanks again to all suggestions!

-And Thanks to all users, some of them have been played computer keyboard music more than 10 years!
-Your insisted is the power that I make this software better.
+And Thanks to all users, some of them have been playing computer keyboard music more than 10 years!
+Your insisting is the power that motivates me to make this software better.

 ## Opensource libraries